xpack/web-jekyll/pages/dev-tools/openocd/index.md

 The main advantages of using the **xPack OpenOCD** are:

-- a convenient install/uninstall/upgrade procedure
+- a convenient, uniform and portable install/uninstall/upgrade procedure;
+  the same procedure is used for all major platforms (Windows 64/32-bit, GNU/Linux 64/32-bit, macOS)
 - a better integration with development environments like **GNU MCU Eclipse**.